gallotamas/ngrx-store-effects-app/README.md

 }
 ```

-As a next step you have to register the interceptor.
+Now you have to register the interceptor.

 ```ts
 import { HttpClientModule, HTTP_INTERCEPTORS } from '@angular/common/http';